monikase/AI_Ethics/Fairness_Implementation_Playbook/Fair_AI_Scrum_Toolkit.md

 #### SAFE Breakdown

 - **S - Specific Protected Attributes**
   Identify relevant groups (e.g., gender, age, ethnicity)
+  → 🔗 *Derived from Fairness Audit findings (who is affected by bias)*

 - **A - Actionable Fairness Definition**
   Define fairness concept (e.g., equal opportunity)
+  → 🔗 *Informed by Fairness Intervention strategy (what fairness goal to apply)*

 - **F - Feature Integration Point**
   Where fairness applies in the feature
+  → 🔗 *Connects intervention techniques to specific product functionality*

 - **E - Expected Outcome Measures**
   How fairness will be validated
+  → 🔗 *Aligns with both:*
+  *Audit → baseline metrics*
+  *Intervention → expected improvement targets*

 #### Example

 > As a recruiter,
 > I want candidates ranked by relevance,
 > so that I can shortlist efficiently,
 > while ensuring equivalent ranking accuracy across gender, age, and their intersections.

+**Key Insight**
+The SAFE framework transforms:
+- audit insights → into requirements
+- intervention strategies → into measurable outcomes

+This ensures fairness is **designed into features from the start**, rather than evaluated only after development.

 ---